 The organization collects data and uses it to improve access policies.
 The organization should collect data about resource security posture, traffic patterns, and access requests and review it regularly to assess and adjust access policies.

 The system evaluates attributes like device ID, geolocation, time of day, and user role to assess authorization requests for access to resources, such as data stores and applications.
-The system assesses each authentication request and each authorization request separately, using dynamic access policies, taking into account user and device attributes, network type, and current environmental conditions.
+Authentication and authorization requests are then evaluated separately, using dynamic access policies, based on user and device attributes, network type, and current environmental conditions.

 Risk evaluation engines build profiles of how users and user classes typically interact with applications and data stores.
-As they monitor and authenticate users, they will detect and flag anomalous behaviors.
+As they monitor and authenticate users and devices, they will detect and flag anomalous behaviors.

 With complex access policies evaluating every request both outside and inside the network, zero trust security systems require both automation and well-designed policies informed by constant monitoring.